 If you like to download the image of this map with a resolution of 1200 pixels, please follow the link below.

 You can use this image for publication on your personal or commercial websites for free if you set a link to this website.
 If you need photographs with a higher resolution, please contact us.

 Covens and Mortier: Plan de la ville et citadelle de Gand qui fut assigée par les Hauts-Allièz le 18 décembre 1708, où l'on ouvrit la....

 Antique map of Gent, Ghent.
-Printed in Amsterdam by Covens & Mortier in 1740.
+Printed in Amsterdam by Covens & Mortier circa 1740.

 Belgium - Covens and Mortier - Plan de la ville et citadelle de Gand qui...